 Since we launched our Motley Fool Pro service in October, we've taken the plight of the U.S. consumer very seriously, focusing our research on companies that produce goods and services that people need, versus what they want.
 For example, we'd be much more inclined to research a stock like Johnson & Johnson

 Even though Abercrombie may look like a value at the moment from a bottom-up approach, it could be an even better value six months or a year from now.
-After all, even value is vulnerable without a catalyst to unlock it, and there appears to be no economic catalyst in sight for consumer-goods companies like Abercrombie.
-Ignoring that fact could cost you money and sleep while you wait -- potentially for years -- for retail to rebound.
+After all, even value is vulnerable without a catalyst to unlock it, and there appears to be no economic catalyst in sight for high-end consumer-goods companies like Abercrombie.
+Ignoring that fact could cost you money and sleep while you wait -- potentially for years -- for it to rebound.

-At Pro, we're only interested in buying undervalued stocks with both strong fundamentals and positive economic support.
+At Pro, we're interested only in buying undervalued stocks with both strong fundamentals and positive economic support.
 Our top priority is accuracy, and we have a goal of generating positive returns with at least 75% of our investments.
 This means we must not only be selective with the investments we make, but also fully consider the economic environments in which they operate.

 If you'd like to learn more about our Pro strategy, please enter your email address below.